RESEARCH AND RESOURCES ON COOPERATION IN APOCALYPTIC TIMES

 Diego Guevara Beltran

 Diego sports the apocalypse casual look most days.
-He is a graduate student in the Aktipis Lab at ASU studying empathy, fitness interdependence and food sharing.
+He is a presidental post-doc at University of Arizona studying empathy, fitness interdependence and food sharing.

 Peter Todd